onecommons/unfurl/README.md

 Unfurl projects provide an easy way to track and organize all that goes into deploying an application, including configuration, secrets, and artifacts -- and track them in git.
 The goal is to provide isolation and reproducibility while maintaining human-scale, application-centric view of your resources.

-2. Create an application blueprint
+2. Create a cloud blueprint

-A blueprint that describe your cloud application's architecture in terms its resources it consumes (e.g. compute instances), the services it requires (e.g. a database) and the artifacts it consists of (e.g. a Docker container image or a software package).
+Avoid tedious and error prone low-level configuration by creating a cloud blueprint that describes your cloud application's architecture at a high-level in Python or YAML using the [OASIS TOSCA](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=tosca) (Topology and Orchestration Specification for Cloud Applications) standard.
+Blueprints includes the resources (e.g. compute instances), the services (e.g. a database) and the artifacts (e.g. a Docker container image or a software package).

-Avoid tedious and error prone low-level configuration by higher-level components with a blueprint.

-python, yaml, or UI described using the [OASIS TOSCA](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=tosca) (Topology and Orchestration Specification for Cloud Applications) standard.

-3. Instantiate your blueprint: adapt plan render
+3. Instantiate your blueprint

-Unfurl instantiates a blueprint by building a deployment plan using implementations appropriate for the environment you are deploying into.
+Unfurl instantiates your blueprint by building a deployment plan using implementations appropriate for the environment you are deploying into.
 For predefined types you can use our [Unfurl Cloud Standard library](https://unfurl.cloud/onecommons/std) for common cloud providers, kubernetes, and self-hosted instances.
 Or if you need to define your own implementations, its easy use the tools you already use and encapsulate the scripts you already have.
 Operations that invoke Terraform, Ansible, or other command-line tools.

-And Unfurl can automatically install missing dependencies.

 Unfurl will generate a plan and render (e.g Terraform modules or ansible playbooks) that you can review or even create a pull request.

 4. Deploy and manage.

+Unfurl can automatically install missing dependencies.
 Deploy Use `unfurl deploy` to deploy the infrastructure.
 It will commit to git the latest configuration and a history of changes to your cloud accounts.

 After the initial deployment, subsequent deployment plans take into account the current state of its resources.
 This way you can reduce errors by automatically reconfiguring as dependencies and environments change.
 You can also create custom operations or run ad-hoc commands in the ensemble's environment.

 5. Share and Collaborate

 Unfurl stores everything in git so git is all you need to share projects and collaboratively manage deployments.
-Unfurl can use git lfs to provide locking during deployment and automatically encrypts secrets.
+Unfurl can use git lfs to provide locking during deployment and can automatically encrypts secrets.
 Or for ease of use and more advanced needs you can use [unfurl cloud](https://unfurl.cloud) to host and deploy.

 For complex applications and to enable open-source development and the integration of 3rd-party providers, Unfurl supports design patterns for for integrating components and services that can be developed and deployed independently, such as encapsulation (imports), composition (substitute mapping), loosely-coupled components (dsl constraints), dependency injection (deployment blueprint / substitution mapping), modular architectures (std), semantic versioning (packaging), and component catalogs (cloudmaps).